peter88213/yw2mso/README.md

-# yw2mso -- yWriter to MS Office converter
+# yw2oxml - yWriter to Open XML converter

 This project is meant as a MS Office variant of the [yWriter to OpenOffice/LibreOffice standalone converter](https://peter88213.github.io/yW2OO/).